 2. Make an excellent first impression

-It’s essential to present your reference page professionally that shows you’ve put some thought into it.
+It’s essential to present your reference page professionally to show you’ve put some thought into it.
 And the right template will help you do that.
-Using a template structures your references to showcase your superior organizational skills.
+Using a template structures your references, showcasing your superior organizational skills.

 Presenting a reference sheet that’s neat and organized creates a good first impression with a hiring manager.
 This could ultimately increase your chances of being hired.